 The purpose of this course is to prepare students to become professional money managers.
 Class topics include financial statement analysis, valuation techniques, fundamental analysis, competitive strategy and industry composition, and portfolio theory and management.
 Moreover, students will be expected to immediately apply the tools and skills acquired in the classroom in an effort to find equity investments for the portfolio.
 Thus, the learning process in this class is very applied.
 In addition to analyzing stocks, making buy and sell recommendations, and managing the portfolio, students will be creating research reports that will accompany presentations to various audiences.
 This course may be repeated once.
-Enrollment only upon approval of instructor.
-This course is graded credit or no credit.
+Prerequisites: Full-Time - ACCT 602 Cost